306th Fighter Squadron: Return to the United States

 The 306th was briefly a paper unit at England Air Force Base, Louisiana, but on 31 October the 31st Wing was re-established at Homestead Air Force Base, where it replaced the 4531st Tactical Fighter Wing, which was discontinued.
 At Homestead, the squadron took over McDonnell F-4E Phantom IIs formerly flown by the 4531st.
 The squadron was inactivated in July 1971.

 The 306th was reactivated in July 1978 and served as a F-4E replacement training unit, as the 31st again added a fourth squadron.
 It replaced its F-4Es with F-4Ds in 1980.

 The squadron was inactive from 1983 until 1985, when it activated with mixture of F-16A/B Block 15 Fighting Falcons for combat readiness operations.
 It was inactivated after about a year and its aircraft and personnel transferred to the 308th Fighter Squadron.

 Active associate unit

-The squadron was redesignated the 306th Fighter Squadron and activated at Atlantic City Municipal Airport on 8 July 2022 as an active associate of the 119th Fighter Squadron and flies the F-16 Fighting Falcons assigned to the 119th.
+The squadron was redesignated the 306th Fighter Squadron and activated at Atlantic City Air National Guard Base on 8 July 2022 as an active associate of the 119th Fighter Squadron and flies the F-16 Fighting Falcons assigned to the 119th.